Kriesse/urbanraum/_teachers/maria-sanchez-alonso.md

   At the moment she works in her own projects, trains/learns further by taking part in classes and Workshops.
 Teaches Yoga, Dance Improvisation & Composition.
 Teaches/leads two Poetry writing groups.

   Apart from the dance field, she’s deeply interested and stays in permanent contact with Jungian Psychology, Taoism, I Ching, Dream interpretation, Poetry, and Creative Writing.

+  ///

+  Picture: Menelaos Liondos - at "Damp Sheets" Choreographed by Jenni Ocampo
 ---